DaanDeMeyer/reproc/README.md

   out its size with sizeof.

-  Because the library has to allocate memory regardless (see [Memory Allocation](#memory-allocation)), this problem is solved by providing the `process_alloc` function which allocates the required memory returns the resulting pointer to the user.
-If no memory allocations were required in the rest of the library, `process_alloc` would likely be replaced with a `process_size` function which would allow the user to allocate the required memory himself and allow the library code to be completely free of dynamic memory allocations.
+  Because the library has to allocate memory regardless (see [Memory Allocation](#memory-allocation)), this problem is solved by allocating the required memory in the `process_init` function.
+If no memory allocations were required in the rest of the library, we could have the user allocate the memory himself by providing him with a `process_size` function which would allow the user to allocate the required memory himself and allow the library code to be completely free of dynamic memory allocations.

 ### Memory allocation

 process-lib aims to do as few dynamic memory allocations as possible.
-As of this moment, memory allocation is only done when allocating memory for the process struct in `process_alloc` and when converting the array of program arguments to a single string as required by the Windows [CreateProcess](<https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425(v=vs.85).aspx>) function.
+As of this moment, memory allocation is only done when allocating memory for the process struct in `process_init` and when converting the array of program arguments to a single string as required by the Windows [CreateProcess](<https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425(v=vs.85).aspx>) function.